 - a.
 Ruling illustrates concept of expectancy of a private foundation; here, interests in a corporation and two limited liability companies held in a trust to be distributed to foundation on death of individual (PLR 201849009). - b.
 Foundations received rulings as to application of estate administration exception (PLRs 201849009, 201850012). - c.
 Trustor's proposed irrevocable transfer to trust of nonvoting interests in limited liability company, the only assets of which are promissory notes from disqualified persons (those described in IRC § 4946(a)(1)(G)), ruled to not constitute act of direct or indirect self-dealing (PLR 201907004). - d.
-Payments for services provided by disqualified person, by means of disregarded entities, to private foundation to enable foundation to offer "charitable consulting" services and investment services to foundation and other charities ruled not self-dealing by application of personal services exception (PLR 201937003). - e.
 Implications of charitable deduction reduction case (VII A 2 k) in indirect self-dealing context (Dieringer v.
 Commissioner (9th Cir., Mar.
-12, 2019)); disqualified persons manipulated value of private foundation assets while held in estate, reducing value of property distributed to private foundation. - f.
+12, 2019)); disqualified persons manipulated value of private foundation assets while held in estate, reducing value of property distributed to private foundation. - e.
 Payments for services provided by disqualified person, by means of disregarded entities, to private foundation to enable it to offer "charitable consulting" services and investment services to foundation and other charities ruled to not be acts of self-dealing because the payments are sheltered by the personal services exception (Priv.
 Ltr.
 Rul.
-201937003). - g.
+201937003). - f.
 Individual convicted of seven counts of tax evasion, was sentenced to 33 months in prison and ordered to pay \$146,404 in restitution; one count involved establishment of private foundation, then causing it to pay his children's high school and college tuition (United States v.
 Wright (6th Cir.
 (Dec.
-19, 2019)). - h.
-Exchange between spouse and charitable trust ruled not self-dealing because spouse's status as disqualified person will arise only as result of transaction (PLRs202016002-202016006).
+19, 2019)).

-- i.
-IRS ruled that distribution by charitable lead annuity trust, following all annuity payments to two charities, of remaining trust assets to remainder beneficiaries (all disqualified persons with respect to trust) will not constitute self-dealing (PLR 202021001). - j.
-Foundation's proposed grants to public entities to offset difference between purchase of gasoline and diesel vehicles and higher cost of electric vehicles ruled to not be self-dealing because of negligible and minimal benefits to disqualified person electrical utility (PLR 202034001).
+- g.
+Exchange between spouse and charitable trust ruled not self-dealing because spouse's status as disqualified person will arise only as result of transaction (PLRs 202016002-202016006). - h.
+IRS ruled that distribution by charitable lead annuity trust, following all annuity payments to two charities, of remaining trust assets to remainder beneficiaries (all disqualified persons with respect to trust) will not constitute self-dealing (PLR 202021001). - i.
+Foundation's proposed grants to public entities to offset difference between purchase of gasoline and diesel vehicles and higher cost of electric vehicles ruled to not be self-dealing because of negligible and minimal benefits to disqualified person electrical utility (PLR 202034001). - j.
+Purchase of artwork by one of foundation's directors from an artist whose work is on public display as result of funding by grantee of foundation ruled not self-dealing as transfer of foundation assets for the benefit of disqualified person (IRC § 4941(d)(1)(E)) (PLR 202035002); ruling is rare application of property-price manipulation rule (Reg. § 53.
+4941(d)-2(f)(1)). - k.
+IRS, having determined that expectancy in property destined for private foundation is not involved, ruled that proposed transfer of assets from trust to estate will not constitute indirect act of self-dealing (PLR 202042007).